NBN (TV station): News operation

-NBN News is the station's flagship local evening news bulletin, airing every night at 6 pm.
-The news service employs 60 staff and produces over 20,000 local news stories annually, combined with news reports from Nine News; with local stories in all of its sub-markets.
-Since November 2021, master control for NBN News is operated by QTQ's Mount Coot-tha facility in Brisbane, with the Newcastle studios and news reports across New South Wales passing through microwave and satellite.
+NBN News is the station's flagship local evening news bulletin, airing every weeknight at 5:30pm.
+The news service employs 60 staff and produces over 20,000 local news stories annually, with local stories in all of its sub-markets.

-NBN News is unique as it simulcasts live across all six markets.
-After the major national stories are presented, the program is split into six Local Window opt-outs, featuring pre-recorded local bulletins for each regional market and a live local news round-up for Newcastle.
-After the first break, the bulletin continues as a live simulcast across the network with further Local Window opt-outs for sport and weather.
-News, sport and weather presenters start early at NBN recording introductions to each of the local stories which will be included in the opt-outs.
 Local bureaus are located in Port Macquarie, Coffs Harbour, Central Coast, Tamworth, Lismore and the Gold Coast.

-As a network O&O, the following Nine News programs are relayed to the station: Nine News: Early Edition, Today & Weekend Today, Today Extra & Today Extra: Saturday, Nine's Morning News, Nine's Afternoon News Sydney (Northern NSW only), Nine's Afternoon News Brisbane (Gold Coast only), A Current Affair, Nine News Late, 60 Minutes, Nine News: First at Five and until 2020, Nine News Now.
+As a regional affiliate of the Nine Network, the following Nine News programs are relayed to the station: Nine News: Early Edition, Today & Weekend Today, Today Extra & Today Extra: Saturday, Nine's Morning News, Nine's Afternoon News Sydney (Northern NSW only), Nine's Afternoon News Brisbane (Gold Coast only), A Current Affair, Nine News Late, 60 Minutes, Nine News: First at Five and until 2020, Nine News Now.

 Prior to the network rebrand on 1 July 2016, Nine's Morning News was only broadcast on special occasions.

-In the Hunter and the Central Coast, it is the only local news bulletin, as rival networks Seven and WIN provide news updates as part of fulfilling local quota requirements.
-NBN News shares resources with Nine Gold Coast News for its Gold Coast reporting since NEC's ownership of the station.
+In the Hunter and the Central Coast, it is the only local news bulletin, as rival networks Seven and Network 10 provide news updates as part of fulfilling local quota requirements.
 From 2017 to 2021, the station also provided local weather segments for Nine's regional NSW, Victoria and Queensland bulletins.

+Following the sale of NBN to WIN, it was announced that NBN News would be reduced from a one hour, seven day a week bulletin to a half an hour, Monday to Friday regional news program, airing at 5:30 pm, from 29 June 2026.
+The final weekend edition of NBN News aired on 21 June 2026, and the final one hour edition of NBN News aired on 26 June 2026.
+The program will remain at the NBN Studios in Newcastle.
+Nine News Sydney began broadcast into Northern NSW at 6 pm, seven days a week, beginning 27 June 2026.